emaan-arshad/Artificial-Intelligence/AI ASSIGNMENT/ASSIGNMENT 01/readme.md

 7. **True:** It is possible for an agent to be perfectly rational in two distinct task environments.
 For example, a random number generator might produce the correct value for some search solutions in different environments.

-Let me know if you want me to refine this further!